 Our Mission and Why We Started ArrePath

-ArrePath was founded upon the mission to discover new and differentiated classes of anti-infectives to address antimicrobial resistance (AMR) through the application of state of the art technologies and novel strategies.
+ArrePath was founded upon the mission to discover new and differentiated classes of small molecule therapeutics through the application of state of the art technologies and novel strategies.

-We apply world-class science and innovation in imaging and AI / ML technologies to identify and develop novel drugs to address global health issues.
+ArrePath applies world-class science and innovation in imaging and AI / ML technologies to accelerate the discovery and development of novel drugs to address global health issues.

-ArrePath brings together world-class scientists and experts in drug discovery, microbiology, microscopy, and data science with a shared goal to develop life-saving anti-infectives.
+ArrePath brings together world-class scientists and experts in drug discovery, microbiology, microscopy, and data science with a shared goal to develop life-saving medicines.

 Alita Miller, Ph.
 D.